-Dahrat Abida can be recognized from a distance by the three wrecks on the northwest side.
-The one on the south is a former sailboat.
-In the middle is an unknown motor ship and north of it a lifeboat.
+Even from a greater distance, Dahrat Abida can be recognized by the three wrecks lying on the northwest side.
+The one to the south is a former sailing boat.
+In the middle lies an unknown motor ship and to the north of it a rescue boat.

-The dive is usually started at the southeast end of the island and continued towards the west.
-The rugged reef wall drops steeply and sometimes forms small overhangs.
-Beautiful spiky corals hang down from them.
-Couples of masked butterfly fish also stay there.
+The dive is usually started at the southeast end of the island and continued to the west.
+The craggy reef wall drops steeply and forms small overhangs.
+F Pairs of masked butterflyfish also reside there.
 The entire wall is overgrown with various corals.
-To the west is an extremely colorful and diverse plateau.
+To the west is an extremely colorful and species-rich plateau.
 It is completely covered with coral heads.
-Underwater photographers find numerous interesting motifs.
-At some distance from the wall covered with soft corals, swarms of barbed mackerel or individual baracudas move along the reef.
-Patrolling gray reef sharks or schools of tuna can be spotted from the outer edge of the narrow plateau.
+Underwater photographers will find numerous interestin motives.
+At some distance from the wall, which is overgrown with soft corals, shoals of spiny mackerels or single barracudas move along the reef.
+From the outer edge of the narrow plateau, patrolling gray reef sharks or schools of tuna can be spotted.

-At the northeast end of Dahrat Abida, a plateau extends into the open water.
-Its approach begins in 4 meters and drops continuously to 14 meters.
-It is overgrown.
-Whip corals rise from the ground next to stone corals and stretch towards the light.
-In the entire area, the diver can observe numerous reef inhabitants: yellow-breasted junkers and groups of blue-streak snappers swim over guard gobies, who peek out of their caves.
-Individual Napoleons and large groups of baracudas run above them.
-The outer wall of the plateau forms a drop-off, along with white tip reef sharks and gray reef sharks.
-If you look into the open water, you may be lucky enough to spot a school of great-face hammerhead sharks.
-It can include more than a hundred animals.
-Other pelagic residents, such as silver tip sharks, swarms of barbed mackerel or tuna, also enrich the dive.
-It is not uncommon for sea turtles to visit the island.
+At the northeast end of Dahrat Abida a plateau extends into the open water.
+Its approach starts in 4 meters and continuously descends to 14 meters.
+It is covered with colorful vegetation.
+Whip corals rise from the bottom next to stony corals and stretch towards the light.
+Throughout the area, the diver can observe numerous reef dwellers: blue and yellow wrasse and groups of blue-striped snappers swim above guardian gobies peering out of their burrows.
+Above them, individual napoleons and large groups of barracudas swim around.
+The outer wall of the plateau forms a drop-off along which whitetip reef sharks and gray reef sharks move.
+If the view is directed into the open water, a school of scalloped hammerhead sharks can be spotted with a bit of luck.
+Sometimes more than one hundred animals.
+Other pelagic inhabitants, such as silvertip sharks, schools of spiny mackerels or tuna, also enhance the dive.
+Not infrequently, sea turtles pay a visit to the island.